 - Apply directly on your back for digestive difficulties.
 It can also be taken internally by mixing a small amount with water and honey to alleviate digestive issues.
 Honey is optional as it is simply used to enhance the taste.

 Is Coriander Seed Oil Safe?

 Please be aware of the ingestion rate and quantity of this essential oil.
 Unless approved by your health care physician, I advise against using this essential oil orally.
 In addition, it would be best to avoid this essential oil while pregnant because it has mild muscle stimulating effects.

 It's always best to do a skin patch allergy test when using coriander seed oil (or any essential oil), since it's highly concentrated and may have an adverse effect on the skin.

 Side Effects of Coriander Seed Oil

-Coriander seed essential oil is known to be non-irritating and non-toxic.
+Coriander seed essential oil is known to be non-irritating and nontoxic.
 However, if taken in excessive amounts, it could cause intestinal or dermatological problems.
 Always begin with moderate amounts until you are certain how much your body can tolerate without ill effects.